flowerfine/scaleph/README.md

 ## Build and Deployment

+* [develop](https://github.com/flowerfine/breeze/blob/master/docs/develop.md).
+This doc describes how to set up local development environment of Breeze project.
+* checkstyle.
+Breeze project requires clean and robust code which can go further and develop better.
-Breeze adopts `maven` as its build system.

-For more information about build from source and deployment, please refer [build](docs/build/build.md)
+* build.
+This doc describes how to build the Breeze project from source.
+Breeze adopts `maven` as its build system, for more information about build from source and deployment, please refer [build](docs/build/build.md).
+* docker.
+As more application runs in container on cloud then bare metal machine, Breeze provides own image.
+* deployment.
+For different deployment purpose such as develop, test or production, Breeze make the best effort for people deploy project on local, docker and kubernetes.

 ## Contributing